Will Ferry: Club career

 Born in Bury, Ferry spent his early career with Bury and Southampton, turning professional in 2017.
 He signed a new two-year contract with Southampton in August 2021 and immediately moved on loan to Crawley Town.

 In August 2022 he signed for Cheltenham Town on a two-year contract.
+Following relegation at the end of the 2023–24 season, Ferry was offered a new contract to remain with the club.

+On 6 June 2024, Ferry agreed to join Scottish Premiership club Dundee United on a three-year deal from the expiration of his contract with Cheltenham Town.

 International career

-Ferry is a Republic of Ireland under-19 and under-21 international player.
+Ferry is a former Republic of Ireland under-18, under-19 and under-21 international.
+On 6 October 2025, he received his first senior Republic of Ireland call-up, replacing the injured Callum O'Dowda in the squad for the 2026 FIFA World Cup qualifiers against Portugal and Armenia.